mlflow/mlflow/docs/source/llms/sentence-transformers/index.rst

 What can you do with Sentence Transformers and MLflow?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-One fo the more powerful applications that can be built with these tools is a semantic search engine.
+One of the more powerful applications that can be built with these tools is a semantic search engine.
 By using readily available open source tooling, you can build a semantic search engine that can find the most semantically similar sentences in a corpus for a given query.
 This is a significant improvement over traditional keyword-based search engines, which are limited in their ability to understand the context of a query.